 Subscription model: subscribers pay for a service or product (i.e. access to digital content, monthly copies of a publication, weekly newsletters, etc.)

 Membership model: member dues allow not only similar access to content, but also they allow access to a community where members can share connections, experience, time, and resources.

 The main difference here is that memberships are more than transactional, they’re relational.
-Whether you’re a local publication or a large widespread magazine, a membership program can be all-around mutually beneficial.
+Whether you’re a local publication or a large widespread magazine, a membership program can be mutually beneficial.

 The Writer offers both subscriptions and membership programs.
 With a subscription, readers have access to the many articles available on the site, but with a membership, members have access to webinars, resources, tools, and a whole community of writers and editors.

 Similar to selling print magazines at a newsstand, many online retailers, like Barnes & Noble or Amazon, offer the option to sell individual issues of digital magazines.
 In fact, for many publications, single copy sales account for roughly 10.4% of their total revenue.

 Not only is this yet another way to bring in revenue, but it’s also a good way to let readers be exposed to your magazine.
 Selling individual copies of your digital magazine is perfect for the readers that are unfamiliar with your publication or who aren’t willing to commit to a six- or 12-month subscription.

 It could potentially even convert these casual readers into subscribers.

 On Barnes & Noble’s website, shoppers have the option to purchase a single copy of the current issue of a magazine if they aren’t ready to subscribe.

 In the last few years, the use of affiliate marketing for e-commerce has become the fastest growing monetization technique in the digital world.